-Despite the short stature and stability, the boat has a streamlined, recreational design that gives it a respectable top speed.
+Despite its short stature and stability, this affordable kayak has a streamlined, recreational design that gives it a respectable top speed.

 Despite these improvements, the Aruba 8 won’t respond well in rough water.
 You should avoid large open water crossings or high wind environments.

 - Stature limits it to calm water

 - Easy to transport and move on your own

 - Small size makes it uncomfortable for tall paddlers

 Easy to store and simple to set-up, the Intex Explorer removes a lot of logistics from kayak ownership.

 A pair of paddles are included from most retailers and this coupled with impressive stability means it’s a good choice for tandem paddlers of all experience levels.